danionescu0/docker-flask-mongodb-example/README.md

 An alternative manual HTTP testing you could use Swagger, for example for users crud operations in a browser open: http://localhost:81/apidocs to see the Swagger UI and to perform test requests from there!

-For the MQTT application we'll use mosquitto cli:To install mosquitto cli in Debian / Ubuntu use:
+For the MQTT application we'll use mosquitto cli: To install mosquitto cli in Debian / Ubuntu use:
 ````
 sudo apt-get install mosquitto-clients
 ````